clux/modul8/Readme.md

 To give you full overview and control over what code is pulled in, modul8 automatically generates a depedency tree.
 This allows fast analysis and identification of extraneous links, and becomes a very important tool for refactoring.
-Note that the depedency tree is truly a tree because we enforce a strict no circular dependencies rule - allowing these are just bad for modularity.

 modul8 supports live extensions of certain exports containers via third party script loaders, and server side data injection at compile time.